-JEREMY SCAHILL: Well, clearly, Nouri al-Maliki made the mistake of believing that there is a sovereign Iraqi government for about fifteen minutes over the past twenty-four hours, and it appears now that there’s a real diplomatic shuffle going on.
-Condoleezza Rice called Nouri al-Maliki ostensibly to apologize, but it does seem that the US is putting a tremendous amount of pressure on the Iraqi government not to expel Blackwater.
+JEREMY SCAHILL: Well, clearly, Nouri al-Maliki made the mistake of believing that there is a sovereign Iraqi government for about 15 minutes over the past 24 hours, and it appears now that there’s a real diplomatic shuffle going on.
+Condoleezza Rice called Nouri al-Maliki ostensibly to apologize, but it does seem that the U.S. is putting a tremendous amount of pressure on the Iraqi government not to expel Blackwater.

 AMY GOODMAN: What is your response to Iraq announcing that they’re going to throw out Blackwater, Doug Brooks?

 DOUG BROOKS: Well, there has to be a process.
 There is — the Ministry of Interior has sort of been set up several times.
 There’s a licensing process that’s incredibly arcane, and right now it takes, what, nine months to get a six-month license, which means you have to apply actually for renewal before your license is even approved.
 And the Ministry of Interior has had some real problems.
 And so, we’re not quite sure what’s behind this whole thing.